RESIDENCIES

 ENIGMATIC REFRACTIONS

-«Art is a sphinx.
+“Art is a sphinx.
 The beauty of the sphinx is that it is up to you to interpret it.
 When you have found an interpretation, you are already healed.
 The common mistake is to believe that the sphinx can only give one correct answer.
 In reality it gives a hundred, a thousand, or maybe none.
-Interpretation undoubtedly does not restore the truth to us, but the exercise of interpreting saves us».
+Interpretation undoubtedly does not restore the truth to us, but the exercise of interpreting saves us”

 Saul Steinberg (1)

-«The invented image has its own truth».
+“The invented image has its own truth”

 Giordano Bruno (2)

 Each object carries a share of pure enigmaticity, a fraction of the indistinguishable and imponderable – and therefore inexplicable, if not unspeakable – that accompanies its life cycle.
-The enigma, like an inseparable aura or an impalpable identifying character, is inherent in the existence of the object: from the simplest to the most sophisticated, all tangible presences are affected by a pervasive and persistent – but often imperceptible – fraction of mystery, because «in visible forms is present the invisible».
+The enigma, like an inseparable aura or an impalpable identifying character, is inherent in the existence of the object itself: from the simplest to the most sophisticated, all tangible presences are affected by a pervasive and persistent – but often imperceptible – fraction of mystery, because «in visible forms is present the invisible».
 (3)

-The design of objects, following this reasoning, can be considered a practice with which to venture attempts to decode the inexplicable through the creation of tangible and variously interpretable emblems, which are incapable of revealing “the” truth but are functional in stimulating the comparison with the universal riddle proposed by the sphinx of living.
+The design of objects, following this reasoning, can be considered as a practice with which to venture attempts to decode the inexplicable, by creating tangible emblems, which are incapable of revealing “the” truth but are functional in stimulating the comparison with the universal riddle proposed by the sphinx of living.
+Metaphorically speaking, these objects can be considered as mirrors, to be connected through a theorem of reflections and refractions in an attempt – never definitive and never completely successful – to aim in the direction of the occult and the invisible.

 What characters can these objects have?